The Island of Adventure: Film adaptation

 A film based on the book was released in the United Kingdom in 1982.
 It was directed by Anthony Squire and stars Norman Bowler as Bill, Wilfrid Brambell as Uncle Jocelyn and Eleanor Summerfield as Aunt Polly.
 There was also a New Zealand television series, in which the first episode is based on The Island of Adventure.

+Awards and accolades

+The Boys Clubs of America gave this work a Junior Book Club Medal in 1947 under the title Mystery Island.